dolphinnG/ML-scratch/README.md

 #Scratch implementation machine learning algorithms

-Repo for my implementation of some linear algebra concepts, classical machine learning algorithms, and deep learning algorithms
+Repo for my implementation of some linear algebra concepts, classical machine learning algorithms, and deep learning algorithms.
 I prefer following chalkboard math and analytical solutions, but will resort to numerical solutions whenever the analytical counterparts fail, or whenever it is convenient.

 #todo